west757/PayLES/README.md

 - drill pay calculation (divide monthly total by 30)
 - oconus cola and oha calculations
 - conus cola
-- info for pay
+- info column for each pay

-- rework recommendations
-- have recommendations modal be used instead of dynamic, maybe two different ones
+- disallow drills and tsp when not allowed

 mid-term:
 - get combat zone from les